KyloIO/kylo-docs/how-to-guides/FeedLineage.rst

 and then matches each processor with the datasource definition (see above).
 You will then need to select the datasources you wish to track.

-Note: If using the "Data Ingest" template it has already been updated to track the 3 main datasources  (GetFile, GetTableData, MergeTable).
-You will need to reimport the data-ingest.zip or re-register the template and select those datasources for tracking.

 This step is necessary because you may have a variety of processors in the flow that match a processor type in the datasource definition (i.e.
 PutFile for failed flows), but those don't define the true destination of